How to Add Background and Overlay Foreground on PDFs in Java

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("sample.pdf"));

-// Render a background PDF from HTML content
+// Render a background from an HTML color definition

 PdfDocument background = PdfDocument.renderHtmlAsPdf("<body style='background-color: cyan;'></body>");